-In May 2018, the project, in conjunction with the School of Economics, was delighted to welcome Professors Esther Duflo and Abhijit Banerjee to Edinburgh for a public lecture, providing a synthesis of recent work in development economics, since the publication of their influential book Poor Economics in 2011.
+In May 2018, the project, in conjunction with the School of Economics, was delighted to welcome the 2019 Nobel Prize winners, Professors Esther Duflo and Abhijit Banerjee, to Edinburgh for a public lecture, providing a synthesis of recent work in development economics, since the publication of their influential book Poor Economics in 2011.
 Much like the book, the lecture touched upon several broad themes, ranging from microfinance to nutrition, as well as education.
 Within each theme, a comparison was made between the current state of knowledge to that of a few years ago, to highlight both their similarities and differences.
 Here are three key takeaways from their talk.

 Despite its early promise, microfinance has not yielded the transformative impacts many had hoped.
 A number of experimental studies across seven different countries have shown that most people do not voluntarily adopt the entrepreneurship route out of poverty.
 Instead, microfinance has mostly been used as a consumption smoothing device.
 This may still be worthwhile, of course, but may not lead to long-lasting changes in borrowers’ lives (e.g. business, consumption, labour supply, education).